TheNathannator/PlasticBand/Docs/_Templates/Xbox One Base.md

 This command is found in the standard Xbox One gamepad's descriptor, and is used to set the state of its four vibration motors.

-Length: Typically 9 bytes (descriptor reports max length as 60 bytes)
+Length: Typically 9 bytes (listed max: 60 bytes)

+- Sometimes the in-practice length of a command differs from what the descriptor reports as its max length.

 Bytes: